SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Nunjucks

 - [h5bp/Front-end-Developer-Interview-Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions) - A list of helpful front-end related questions you can use to interview potential candidates, test yourself or completely ignore.
-- [remoteintech/remote-jobs](https://github.com/remoteintech/remote-jobs) - A list of semi to fully remote-friendly companies (jobs) in tech.
+- [remoteintech/remote-jobs](https://github.com/remoteintech/remote-jobs) - Source for remoteintech.company — a community-maintained directory of remote-friendly tech companies

 ## OCaml